-- 6.10.1 As a general rule, we will take licensing decisions when all other enforcement powers short of cautions or prosecutions have been exhausted.
-This can include suspending licences in the event of a breach, or refusing a licence when activities have been carried on without the requisite licence being in place.
-Whether we take a licensing decision before, after or as an alternative to a prosecution or caution will depend on the legal powers available to us.
-How we exercise our professional discretion in such cases will generally be guided by: - whether the perpetrator's actions are so serious they ought to face trial in court - the impact that a licensing decision will have in correcting any breach - the impact that a licensing decision may have on the perpetrators' ability to continue operating their licensable activity - in some cases, licensing decisions and prosecutions serve different purposes - licensing decisions about hackney carriage drivers for example concern their fitness and propriety to hold a licence, whilst a prosecution serves the objectives outlined in section 6.5 above.
-Similarly, reviews under the Licensing Act 2003 and Gambling Act 2005 are designed to be more corrective than punitive in nature, which should be a matter reserved for the courts. - 6.10.2 We have a specific policy in relation to hackney carriage and private hire vehicle drivers: - our investigation into complaints will look for evidence to either prove or disprove alleged offences - this will always include a discussion with the driver - we will not take account of a driver's previous history during the investigation process - If there is no evidence, or insufficient evidence, to prove the complaint no further action shall be taken - we will notify drivers of all complaints received against them whether proven or not so that they can be discussed - if an offence is proven, the offence shall be considered and action taken in accordance with the principles in this enforcement policy - all proven complaints will be considered in future enforcement or licensing decisions
+- 6.10.1 As a general rule and in line with this compliance policy we will take licensing decisions when all other approaches to assist compliance, short of cautions or prosecutions, have been exhausted.
+This may include suspending licences in the event of a breach, or refusing a licence when activities have been carried on without the requisite licence being in place.
+Whether we take a licensing decision before, after or as an alternative to a prosecution or caution will depend on the legal powers available to us and the risks presented by the situation.
+How we exercise our professional discretion in such cases will generally be guided by: - whether the actions of the individual or business are so serious they ought to face trial in court - the impact that a licensing decision will have in correcting any breach - the impact that a licensing decision may have on the individual or business and the impact on their ability to continue operating their licensable activity - the Council's Guidelines for the grant, suspension and revocation of Hackney Carriage Driver, Private Hire Driver and Operator Licences. - 6.10.2 Licensing decisions and prosecutions serve different purposes licensing decisions about hackney carriage drivers, for example, concern their fitness and propriety to hold a licence, whilst a prosecution serves the objectives outlined in section 6.5 above.
+Similarly, reviews under the Licensing Act 2003 and Gambling Act 2005 are designed to be more corrective than punitive in nature, which should be a matter reserved for the courts.